Please join us for a lecture with:

 Moderated by: Shang-Jin Wei, N. T. Wang Professor of Chinese Business and Economy and Professor of Finance and Economics, Columbia Business School

 Professor Jin Wei will interview Ron Schramm about new and important developments in China’s financial and economic system since the first edition of Schramm's textbook in 2015 (Routledge/Taylor&Francis): China Macro Finance: A US Perspective.
 Both new reforms and retrenchments in the Chinese economy will be discussed as well as the fraught economic relationship with the United States.
 Students and scholars of China will benefit by putting their own research in the context of how far China has come and where it is going in terms of economic and financial reform.

 Professor Ron Schramm has spent over 30 years teaching master’s students, PhD candidates, and undergraduates around the world.
 Most of his career was spent teaching MBA students at Columbia Business School of New York, where he taught the widest range of courses of any faculty member.
 He has also taught at numerous Chinese universities, including the University of International Business and Economics (UIBE) in Beijing (as a Fulbright scholar), Hong Kong University of Science and Technology, Chinese European International Business School (CEIBS), Xian Jiao Tong Liverpool University’s International Business School of Suzhou (IBSS) (created and directed their PhD program), and Shanghai Jiao Tong University (taught the first course ever in corporate valuation).
 In addition, he spent three years as an economist at the International Monetary Fund working on debt workout for heavily indebted emerging economies.

-The event will be streamed live on WEAI's YouTube Channel, www.youtube.com/WeatherheadEastAsianInstitute/live
+The event will be streamed live on WEAI's YouTube Channel.

-The event is organized by the Weatherhead East Asian Institute at Columbia University.
+The event is co-sponsored by the Weatherhead East Asian Institute and the APEC Study Center at Columbia University.